 The rules for prescriptions have changed so that they now have an extended validity of 9 months and can be renewed by pharmacists.
 Doctors can send prescriptions to pharmacies by email.
 See our document on prescribed drugs and medicines for more information.

 The Private Hospitals Association has agreed that private hospitals will be used as part of the public healthcare response to the COVID-19 emergency for 3 months.
 Private health insurance providers have agreed to give customers rebates for this period.
 You do not need to do anything to apply for these payments.
 The insurers have different arrangements to give health insurance customers payments and other supports.

 Healthy Ireland has produced advice on how to look after your mental and physical wellbeing during the pandemic.

 The HSE website, Ask about alcohol, has information on alcohol and how it affects your health and wellbeing.
 It has advice on alcohol use during the pandemic and how to access alcohol support services.

 People who have lost employment

 The Temporary COVID-19 Wage Subsidy Scheme was announced on 24 March.
-It is run by Revenue and allows employers to continue to pay their employees during the COVID-19 pandemic.
-The scheme will run for 12 weeks from 26 March 2020.
-The scheme will refund employers up to a maximum of €410 for each qualifying employee.
-Self-employed people should apply for the COVID-19 Pandemic Unemployment Payment.
+It is run by Revenue and allows employers to continue to pay their employees during the COVID-19 public health emergency.
+The scheme refunds employers up to a maximum of €410 for each qualifying employee.
+It will run for 12 weeks from 26 March 2020.

 If your working hours are reduced to 3 days or less per week you should apply for Short Time Work Support which is a form of Jobseeker’s Benefit.

-Under the Emergency Measures in the Public Interest (COVID-19) Act, you will not be able to claim redundancy during the emergency period if you were laid off or put on short-time work as a result of the COVID-19 pandemic.
+Under the Emergency Measures in the Public Interest (COVID-19) Act, you cannot claim redundancy during the emergency period if you were laid off or put on short-time work as a result of the COVID-19 pandemic.

 People who are ill